-Intern and take a semester of Media School classes for credit in the heart of Hollywood.
+Participating students intern and take a semester of Media School classes in the heart of Hollywood.
 Los Angeles affords students invaluable internship opportunities found nowhere else in the country.
-If you are looking to gain professional experience in production, public relations, advertising, artist management, game design, social media and countless other areas of the entertainment industry, apply for the program.
+If you are looking to gain professional experience in film/television development or production, apply for the program.
 Semester in Los Angeles is offered fall and spring semester each academic year.

 The Semester in Los Angeles program offers a full semester of courses taught by our adjunct faculty who are media professionals in the L.A. area.
 Students are expected to maintain full-time student status for the duration of the program.
-Students will take three classes, completed at night, in addition to their internships.
+Students take three classes, held Monday through Thursday nights, in addition to their internships.
 Classes meet at the historic Raleigh Studios, a working film and television production facility, located across the street from the Paramount Studios lot on Melrose Avenue.

 - M411 – Media Industries and Cultural Production (3 cr.)